l-dfa/django-spese/README.rst

 Quick start
 -----------

-1. If you have your project to host *spese*, use it.
+1. If you have your project to host *Django-spese*, use it.
    Otherwise create a base project as follows.
    Install a virtualenv with python 3.5, django, django-taggit, django-spese and create the project::